The Rise of Asian Family Offices and the Growing Demand for Talent

 • 58% of family offices in Asia-Pacific reported AUM growth last year, of which 32% saw a 10% increase.

-In fact, 40% of all family offices in Asia-Pacific have been established since 2010.
+And in 2025, well over 40% of all family offices in Asia-Pacific have been established since 2010.

-The super wealthy in Asia increasingly look for more complex, global investments at a time when a record number of patriarchs cede control to the next generation, according to Bloomberg.
+Accordingly, the super wealthy in Asia increasingly look for more complex, global investments at a time when a record number of patriarchs cede control to the next generation, according to Bloomberg.

 Asian Single- and Multi-Family Office Investment Strategies